yetulaxman/containers-workflows/_hands-on/day4/fastqc_nextflow.md

 ```bash
 nextflow run fastqc.nf --reads data2/*_{1,2}_subset.fq.gz
 ```
-Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which ould have been used by default.
+Please note that *data2* folder has different samples (i.e., lymphnode4a samples) than the ones (i.e.,lung3e samples) in *data* folder which could have been used by default.
 You can see that *fastqc* analysis was performed on a new set of samples now as shown below:

 ```
 ls -l $PWD/work/*/*